georgeweigt/mel/README.md

 #

-Program `mel.c` runs Mel Kaye's blackjack program `bkjck.txt` by simulating an LGP-30 computer.
+Program `mel.c` runs Mel Kaye's blackjack program `bkjck.tx` by simulating an LGP-30 computer.

 To build and run